tpiano91/CF_6_ATP/README.md

 ![Coefficient Serve Stats](Master%20Folder%20ATP/04%20Tableau/images/serve_stats_by_surface.png)

-#### Using logistic regression, each of the three aforementioned serve statistics were tested to see their correlation with the likelihood of winning a match on the ATP Tour.
+#### Using logistic regression, each of the three serve statistics were tested to see their correlation with the likelihood of winning a match on the ATP Tour.

 ###### 4. The results indicate a weak correlation for both percentage of points won on first and second serve (0.15% and 0.10% respectively), and no correlation between a player's first serve percentage (0.04%).